kcmatthers/An-analysis-of-yelp_business/README.md

 This table includes the amount of check-ins each business has and when that check-in was.
 Check-ins are offer rewards that businesses give customers they “check-in” to the business on Yelp.
 By using the check-in feature on the Yelp, customers broadcast to their friends on Yelp that they're at your business.

 ## Quesition #10
-What are the top 5 business with most check in?
+What are the top 5 business with the most check-ins?

 ```sql
 SELECT business_id,